 No surgical procedure can take place without us first taking a good look at your overall health.
-In order for your orthopedic surgeon to do his or her job to the best of his or her ability, he or she needs to know about your medical history.
-The surgeon also needs to ensure that you are healthy enough to undergo joint replacement.
+In order for your orthopedic surgeon to do their best job, they need to know about your medical history.
+The surgeon also needs to make sure that you're healthy enough to undergo joint replacement.
 Your primary care physician or surgeon will examine you to determine your current health status.

 You may be directed to continue taking any general health medications up until the day of your surgery.
-Conversely, you may need to stop taking certain medications before checking into the hospital.
-Please talk with your doctor about which medications to take, and which to stop, before your surgery.
+You also may need to stop taking certain medications before checking into the hospital.
+Talk with your doctor about which medications to take, and which to stop, before your surgery.

-It is very important that you tell your primary care physician about any medication you may be taking, prescription or over-the-counter.
+It's very important that you tell your primary care physician about any medications you may be taking, prescription or over-the-counter.
 Aspirin products and antiinflammatory medications such as ibuprofen (the active ingredient in Advil and Motrin), naproxen (Aleve), piroxicam (Feldene), nabumetone (Relafen) and oxaprozin (Daypro) will need to be stopped several days before your surgery.
 This may also be true for diet pills, vitamin E and herbal supplements such as echinacea, ephedra, garlic, ginkgo, ginseng, kava and St. John's Wort.